abubakrmo/abubakrmo/README.md

 **`Full stack developer and Software Engineer`**

-👨🏾‍💻 Currently learning AWS and reading Seven Tools For Life!
+👨🏾‍💻 Currently learning AWS and reading Be Useful, Seven Tools For Life!

 🌟 Passionate about turning ideas into reality, I'm a software engineer with a Bachelor's in Computer Science and a Master's in Software Engineering.
 I love the challenge of building functional, user-friendly applications and am constantly excited by how technology can simplify and enhance people's lives.